The MPH Program is a full-time, two-year program with a total of five academic terms. Tuition is paid prior to each academic term:

 Student Health Insurance fee

-- This covers the cost of the Student Injury and Sickness Plan offered through Vanderbilt University.
+- This covers the cost of the Student Health Insurance Plan (SHIP) offered through Vanderbilt University.

 - The annual fee is charged to the student’s account in two installments: in the fall and spring terms.

 - This fee may be waived for students who have coverage through a comparable plan.
 For more information, click here.
-Please note that the student must submit the online waiver form to gallagherstudent.com/vanderbilt before the beginning of each academic year and no later than August 1.
+Please note that the student must submit the online waiver form before the beginning of each academic year, by August 1.
 A university VUnetID is required.

 Student Service Fees

-Vanderbilt University requires all eligible students to be covered by a health insurance plan that is comparable to or exceeds the Student Injury and Sickness Insurance Plan, administered by Gallagher Student Health & Special Risk.
-Students who meet the eligibility requirements are automatically enrolled in and billed for the Student Injury and Sickness Insurance Plan.
+Vanderbilt University requires all eligible students to be covered by a health insurance plan that is comparable to or exceeds the Student Health Insurance Plan (SHIP).
+Students who meet the eligibility requirements are automatically enrolled in and billed for the Student Health Insurance Plan.

 Eligibility: All graduate and professional students registered in degree programs of four or more credits or who are actively enrolled in research courses that are designed by Vanderbilt Universe as full-time enrollment.

 Waiving the Student Plan: If you have other insurance and do not wish to participate in the Student Injury and Sickness Plan offered through the University, you must complete an online waiver form indicating your other insurance information.
-The online waiver form must be completed no later than August 1 or you will remain enrolled in the plan offered by the university and will be responsible for paying the insurance premium.
+The online waiver form must be completed by the stated deadline or you will remain enrolled in the plan offered by the university and will be responsible for paying the insurance premium.
 An online waiver form must be submitted before the beginning of each academic year.

 International Students: All international students attending Vanderbilt University are automatically enrolled in and billed for the Student Injury and Sickness Insurance Plan to be in compliance with federal regulations relating to J-1 Visa status that requires international students and their dependents residing in the United States to maintain adequate health insurance coverage.